-In 2022, we will host a second round of the residency in the spring for collaborations and preparation for online public programming in the fall.
-Dates for fall programs will be posted later in the year.
+In 2022, we hosted a second round of the residency in the spring for collaborations and preparation for online public programming in the fall.
+This fall we will host public online workshops on September 22 (7-8:30 PM EST), October 20 (7-8:30 PM EST), and November 3, 2022.
+See below for more details.

 Sophia Dawson (New York, NY) : For Such is the Kingdom